 In a series of private unstructured conversations held over Zoom in 2021, transdisciplinary Anishinaabek artist Maria Hupfield invited international Indigenous performance artists to visit together in community.
 Ranging from makers to stand-up comedians, these artists in turn invited other performers to join these conversations staged as a series of informal coffee breaks, creating an intimate virtual community built around a collaborative network grounded in trust.
 These conversations were convened in the context of Hupfield’s 2020–2022 Borderlands Fellowship project, a joint initiative of the Vera List Center for Art and Politics (VLC) at the New School and the Center for the Imagination in the Borderlands (CIB) at Arizona State University.
 At a time when performance and collective gathering is limited, artist books provide a space to present performance art as a means of carrying oral tradition, activating Indigenous knowledge, embodying liberation, and thinking through critical accountability with Native Americans and Indigenous Peoples across borders and land.

-Building on these exchanges, Hupfield’s forthcoming artist book, Coffee Break (Vera List Center and Inventory Press, 2023) poses the questions:
+Building on these exchanges, Hupfield’s forthcoming artist book, Breaking Protocol (Vera List Center and Inventory Press, 2023) poses the questions:

 - How do we translate performance as a living art form connected to specific bodies, peoples, and land, to book form while avoiding the pitfalls of the archive as a static object?